p360-workshop/DevDays-2020/DockerAndKubernetes/5-ingress.md

 ## What will you need

-Make sure you have code for the lab and you are in right path
+Make sure you have code for the lab and you are in right path.
+Skip this step if you already done this

 Open up your IDE here

 `https://<firstname-lastname>.hue.providerdataplatform.net/`

+Open up terminal if a terminal is not open

+`Top left menu button> Terminal > New Terminal`

+Change directory to /root

+`cd /root`

 Clone the repo if you don't have it already

 `git clone https://github.com/p360-workshop/DevDays-2020.git`

+You should already have a namespace created called `<firstname-lastname>` all lowercase.
+If you do not have this namespace yet, or you have deleted it, then please re-create it:

+`kubectl create namespace <firstname-lastname>`

+Set your default namespace so that you don't to specify namespace everytime.

+`kubectl config set-context --current --namespace=<firstname-lastname>`

+## Creating Ingress

+For purpose of this lab,  Ingress Controller has already been created.

 Change your directory to following folder

 `cd DevDays-2020\DockerAndKubernetes\lab-content\5-ingress`

-For purpose of this lab,  Ingress Controller has already been created.

-## Creating Ingress

 To test things out, you need to get your Ingress Definition.